Cudlin/Tesla/README.md

 # Stay Connected
 *Stay up-to-date with the latest news and updates from Tesla Optimize:*

-*Follow us on Twitter: @TeslaOptimize*
+*• Follow us on Twitter: @TeslaOptimize*
-*Visit our Discord Server: https://www.teslaoptimize.com*
+*• Visit our Discord Server: https://www.teslaoptimize.com*